-SARS may only issue the notice after delivery to the tax debtor of a final demand for payment which must be delivered at the latest 10 business days before the issue of the notice, which demand must set out the recovery steps that SARS may take if the tax debt is not paid and the available debt relief mechanisms.
+SARS may only issue the notice after delivery to the taxpayer of a final demand for payment which must be delivered at the latest 10 business days before the issue of the notice, which demand must set out the recovery steps that SARS may take if the tax debt is not paid and the available debt relief mechanisms.

-If the tax debtor is a natural person the tax debtor may, within 5 business days of receiving the demand, apply to SARS for a reduction of the amount to be paid to SARS based on the basic living expenses of the tax debtor and his or her dependants.
+If the tax debtor is a natural person the taxpayer may, within 5 business days of receiving the demand, apply to SARS for a reduction of the amount to be paid to SARS based on the basic living expenses of the taxpayer and his or her dependants.

-If the tax debtor is not a natural person, the tax debtor may, within 5 business days of receiving the demand, apply to SARS for a reduction of the amount to be paid to SARS based on serious financial hardship.
+If the taxpayer is not a natural person, the taxpayer may, within 5 business days of receiving the demand, apply to SARS for a reduction of the amount to be paid to SARS based on serious financial hardship.